dwarvesf/playbook/engineering/production.md

 # Production Checklist

-- [ ] Are long-running processes such as email delivery being run in background jobs?
+- [ ] Long-running processes such as email should delivery being run in background jobs?
 - [ ] Are there redundant (at least two) web and background processes running?
 - [ ] Are we using SSL?
 Never send credentials unencrypted over public network.
 Always use encryption (such as HTTPS, SSL, etc.).
 - [ ] Are API requests being made via a separate subdomain (api.example.com)?
 Even if the same app, this gives us architectural flexibility in the future.